-VIII.
 PROSPECTS OF THE LASER REALIZATION

-As mentioned above, Si:Er/Si structures grown by the sublimation MBE exhibit extremely narrow PL lines (Fig. 2).
-According to our estimations, the optical gain accessible in these structures should reach the value of $3-30 \text{ cm}^{-1.8}$ This means that the structures of this type emerge as plausible candidates for realizing the population inversion and stimulated emission in Si:Er-based materials.
+As mentioned above, Si:Er/Si structures grown by the sublimation MBE exhibit extremely narrow PL lines (see figure 2).
+According to our estimations, the optical gain accessible in these structures should reach the value of $3-30 \text{ cm}^{-1}$ [8].
+It means that the structures of such type emerge as plausible candidates for realizing the population inversion and stimulated emission in Si:Er-based materials.